Vinod Khosla: Development of Khosla Ventures: 2004-present

 In 2018, Khosla stated the plan for the rest of his life was to "reinvent societal infrastructure" through innovation and technology such as 3D-printing houses for the homeless.
 Khosla has stated "we need 1,000% change if billions of people in China and India are to enjoy a Western, energy-rich lifestyle."
 He invests in "black swan" technologies that have a high chance of failure but if successful, would have environmental and societal benefits.
 In 2019, Khosla presented "Amazing: What KV Founders are Doing," which described 100 portfolio companies reinventing areas such as health, infrastructure, robotics, transportation, augmented reality and artificial intelligence.

+Khosla Ventures was the first venture capital investor in OpenAI during a period when it was "almost impossible to diligence" due to the company's corporate structure.
+The firm invested $50 million in OpenAI's for-profit subsidiary in 2019.
+It had a 5 percent stake in OpenAI at that time.

+Khosla offered personal loans to startups after the collapse of Silicon Valley Bank.

+In response to the removal of Sam Altman from OpenAI, Khosla suggested, on behalf of himself and Khosla Ventures, that Altman be reinstated.
+He later criticized Elon Musk for his breach of contract lawsuit against OpenAI and Altman, referring to it as "sour grapes" for failing to stay committed to the company.

 Khosla Ventures manages approximately $15 billion of investor capital as well as investments funded by Khosla himself.

 Views

 Capitalism

 Khosla believes in using capitalism as a solution for social impact due to its ability to scale, which is something he does not believe is possible with non-profit organizations.
 He has insisted economical, large-scale solutions will succeed when facing global warming as well.
 Khosla has stated that machine learning technology will replace many jobs and increase income disparities however will also create enough GDP to provide basic income to everyone.